#Can I send the application by e-mail/electronically?

-- #What do you mean by certified documents?
+#What do you mean by officially certified documents?

-Any transcript, certificate or diploma you send to us must be a certified copy in original.
+Any transcript, certificate or diploma you send to us must be officially certified.
 Your university will certify copies of documents by stamping them with the official university stamp.
 If your university cannot do this, you must get the copies endorsed by a public notary who has seen the original documents.
 Do not write anything on any of your documents yourself.
 If your documents are not in English, do not translate documents yourself; they are to be translated by a registered translator.
-Please also note that you are expected to show originals of your diplomas and transcripts latest at the information meeting for newly admitted students.
+Please also note, that you are expected to show originals of your diplomas and transcripts latest at the introductory days for newly admitted students.